EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 Code blocks:
 import questionary

+def save_qualifying_loans(qualifying_loans):
-    # this is where the file is saved, using questionary, the user is asked to enter the path
+    # using questionary, the user is asked to enter the file path where the file will be saved.
     ans_path = questionary.path("What file path do you want to save qualifying loans?").ask()

     ans_savefile = questionary.confirm("Do you want to save this file?").ask()
     if ans_savefile == True:

+    # if the answer by the user is yes, then the user will be promped to enter the file path and csv file to save the result.
         save_csv(qualifying_loans)
-      # if the answer by the user is yes, then the user will be promped to enter the file path to save the result.

 ---
 ## Contributors
 I wish to acknowledge the following contributors to the success of this project: